streamlinecoreinitiative/gatcha/README.md

 - **Improved Registration** includes email validation and a password reset flow.
 - **Security Update** now stores passwords hashed and requires acceptance of a Terms of Service during registration.
 - **UI Updates** provide refreshed hero modals and combat log readability.
-- **Static Translations** load pre-generated Spanish and Japanese dictionaries so pages are translated without calling `/api/translate`.
+- **Static Translations** use only the bundled Spanish and Japanese dictionaries and never contact external services.

 ## PayPal Integration